filippopence/dragncards-ebr-plugin/README.md

-This project provides a plugin to play Earthborne Rangers on Dragncards.
+This project provides a plugin to play Earthborne Rangers on Dragncards2.0.